PR2aid/gic2026_QCi/README.md

 granted under the competition instruments, contact <admin@pr2aid.com> or
 <azadeh.alavi@rmit.edu.au>.

-## Quick start

-1. Launch the repository on qBraid or upload and extract the submission ZIP.
-2. Open `Source_Code/RUN_ON_QBRAID.ipynb` and run every cell from top to bottom.
-3. Accept the reproduction only if the initial release-manifest gate and every scientific, evidence, figure, and manuscript gate report `PASS`.

-Archived hardware re-scoring is credential-free.
-A new stochastic QCi run is optional, allocation-dependent, and not part of the acceptance path.

 ## Repository availability and Launch on qBraid

 The Launch button targets the repository identified above.
 Public, sign-in-free